chberclaz/myGPT/README.md

-# nanoGPT
+# TradeGPT

-A PyTorch implementation of GPT for text generation, based on the [nanoGPT](https://github.com/karpathy/nanoGPT) project by Andrej Karpathy.
+A PyTorch implementation of GPT for prediction, based on the [nanoGPT](https://github.com/karpathy/nanoGPT) project by Andrej Karpathy.

 ## Features